 - Proposed start date and completion date

-- Size and type of material for any conduits (all power, telecom, fiber and cable TV facilities must be placed in conduit)
+- Size and type of material for any conduits, (all Power, Telecomm, Fiber and CATV facilities must be placed in conduit)

-- Profile or section view must show proposed facility location, right-of-way, street widths (including curb and sidewalk locations) and depth of cover over facility
+- Profile or section view must show proposed facility location, right-of-way and street widths, (including curb and sidewalk locations) and depth of cover over facility.